IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 	- Andrei: Drow male.
 Tap dance.
 Skin tight white tanktop, black tights, glossy patent leather shoes.
 	- Malachite: Green dragonborn.
 Breakdance.
 Floppy beanie hat, cool sneakers.
 	- Suella: Human woman.
 Ballet.
 Tutu, ballet flats.
-- Mirrors disappear when the ghouls die, expose another ghost ward(1) fragment
+- **Ghost ward**(1) fragment: exposed as mirrors disappear when ghouls die
 - Doorways back to atrium, to Yu's room
 Yu's Room
 - Another low ceilinged, stone hewn room.
 Emptied burial niches.
-- stepping on the right flagstones- multicolored stones, do a dance. maybe make this good for the str/dex ppl? the original puzzle was broken from its function
+Door on opposite side is locked with golden keyhole.
+- A mimic shaped like an organ, chained up to a wall
+	- Inscribed on the lid is "Music is the food of love"
+	- Catch a hint of something golden and gleaming at the back of its throat
+	- Outside of organ is decorated with green leaf motifs - wide at the base, kind of curly leaf tips
+- Lots of carved designs on the other three walls
+	- Farmers planting round leafy vegetables, singing as they work
+	- A chef cooking those vegetables
-- curse them to speak in rhymes - the mute and the blind?
+	- Two people eating them as a violinist plays in the bg
+- Mimic will bite after unsuccessful song
+- On playing "CABBAGE", mimic vomits up:
+	- key for the door
+	- Deck of illusions
-- Songster's Absinthe - used by singers, gives the benefits of a full rest (check how low they are on hp).
+	- Songster's Absinthe - bottled song, created by powerful bards.
+Gives the benefits of a full rest (check how low they are on hp).
 One dose for everyone
-- Another ghost ward(2) fragment
-- Yu is hanging around here - has been alternatively posing as a cultist or some monster scaring the cultists. challenge the PCs to get the reward?
-	- ask them abt their employer - she used to know vasilev
-	- tell me a story, true or false
-The Butcher's Studio
+- **Ghost ward**(2) fragment: etched runes (musical notation) that have been erased/covered up with some other dark putrefied liquid (runes of a different sort crawling over the wall)
+	- Ghost wards were created more recently than the stone of the catacombs itself, and they were destroyed even more recently
+	- Bards building the ISEC tried to sanctify the catacombs and install ghost wards - prevent dead from rising, prevent them from moving around (and coming into the school buildings)
+	- Magic that destroyed the wards is diff from the bardic craft in the rest of the room - it's wizardly necromantic magic The Butcher's Studio
 - Small stone cellar.
 Overflowing piles of old yellow parchment, scrawled with musical notation.
 Pile of rotting rags in the corner (a cot).
 Wood carvers and planers (luthier's tools), scraps of ebony wood, tweezers and scalpels, bone saw.
 Some human remains (fragment of a orbital rim, fingers + toes).
+	- This stuff is all mostly covered in dust
 - Once anyone steps inside: roll initiative. white and ebony instruments start playing an unearthly tune that makes you feel like your soul is being yanked out of body.
 Door locks?
 	- deal 1d4 continuous damage until stopped
 	- violin strung w human hair, lute with body made of skull, flute made of thigh bone, xylophone made of rib cage
 	- silence them, destroy instruments, comfort the souls (return bones to the corpses)
 - Desiccated corpses: mummified with tufts of missing hair, skeleton w/o rib cage, body w/o head, body w/o leg
-- Ghost ward(3) near entrance: etched runes (musical notation) that have been erased/covered up with some other dark putrefied liquid (runes of a different sort crawling over the wall)
-	- Ghost wards were created more recently than the stone of the catacombs itself, and they were destroyed even more recently
-	- Bards building the ISEC tried to sanctify the catacombs and install ghost wards - prevent dead from rising, prevent them from moving around (and coming into the school buildings)
-	- Magic that destroyed the wards is diff from the bardic craft in the rest of the room - it's wizardly necromantic magic
+- **Ghost ward**(3) near entrance
 - Treasure: Rehearser's Ring
 - Stairs down to L3 Labyrinth
 #### Level 3 - The Deep Catacombs
 Labyrinth
 - narrow stone corridors, dripping water, emptied burial niches.
 From the distance, high mournful singing.
 - Singing ghosts in a labyrinth (~4 reduced threat ghosts)
+	- add cultists if needed
+- another **ghost ward**
-- Shortcut exit: rusted portcullis, glimpse another ghost ward(4) fragment on the opposing wall
+- Shortcut exit: rusted portcullis, glimpse another **ghost ward**(4) fragment on the opposing wall
 	- Piece together melody, performance dc 15 to prevent ghosts from entering area
 	- Portcullis AC, HP, dmg threshold
-- Primary exit: partially-functional ghost ward(4) locks the ghosts out.
+- Primary exit: partially-functional **ghost ward**(4) locks the ghosts out.
 Goes to next room
 - map: double scale on owlbear
 - periodically hear the butcher singing/shredding?
 [Dance of Doors](https://www.reddit.com/r/DnDBehindTheScreen/comments/8buda2/the_dance_of_doors_puzzleriddle_for_an_upcoming/) puzzle